corypalmer102/Coursework-Technical-Business-Analyst-Week-1/data/README.md

 # Data folder

-This folder contains the sample business data used in Week 1 discovery and ROI modelling.
+This folder contains a small sample of business data used in Week 1 discovery and ROI modelling.
+Contact your coach for more detailed information.

 ## Files in this folder